In Gerald Petievich's world, the cops are generally good and the crooks are generally bad. But in the end, they are all tainted by the same scum.

-Today, the 46-year-old author spins that cynicism into topical, fast-paced crime novels that have earned him a reputation for painting realistic--if sometimes unflattering--portraits of police work.
+Today, the 46-year-old San Marino resident spins that cynicism into topical, fast-paced crime novels that have earned him a reputation for painting realistic--if sometimes unflattering--portraits of police work.

 In the process, he has been able to quit what he considered a dead-end job, futilely chasing counterfeiters.
 He now sells his manuscripts at publishing auctions in New York for what his publicist says are "high six-figure" advances.

 "I've met thousands and thousands of cops of all varieties, and I am sympathetic, generally, to what they do," Petievich said in a recent interview.

 "But when those people are given an impossible task, with limited means and some authority," he added, "sometimes things can get really brutal and animalistic."

 His best-known work, "To Live and Die in L.A.," features a kamikaze Treasury officer who is not above breaking the law to ensure that an ace counterfeiter gets his comeuppance.

 In his latest novel, "Earth Angels," a hot-shot commando unit specially formed to neutralize East Los Angeles gangs ends up operating like a lawless gang itself.

 And in "Paramour," due out in October, a male Secret Service agent assigned to follow a suspected female spy in the White House violates his oath by falling in love with her.

 "Policemen are totally misunderstood," said Petievich, the author of eight novels since 1980.
 "There's nothing they can do to solve any of these problems.
 A cop is just 'some guy' . . . some guy with a high school diploma."